yes true we cannot claim as per the graduaty act it sholud be completed 5 yrs then only it will applicable.

 From India, Salem

-In last post, there was a mistake, the changes are as under
+In the last post, there was a mistake; the changes are as follows:

-Hence unless and until the specific understanding in writing, the indirect benefits / costs even though mentioned in CTS are NOT payable as per the Law only.
+Hence, unless and until there is a specific understanding in writing, the indirect benefits/costs, even though mentioned in CTS, are NOT payable as per the law only.

 Regards